mitexleo/fediroma/docs/docs/configuration/howto_set_richmedia_cache_ttl_based_on_image.md

 # How to set rich media cache TTL based on image TTL
 ## Explanation

-Richmedia are cached without the TTL, but the rich media may have image which can expire, like AWS-signed URL.
+Rich media is cached without the TTL, but the rich media may have an image which can expire, like AWS-signed URL.
 In such cases, the old image URL (expired) is returned from the media cache.

 So, to avoid such situation, we can define a module that will set TTL based on image.